slatedocs/slate/source/index.html.md

 --------- | -----------
 subscriber_name | The Devices extension number.
-aor | The identifier of device and The domain. authentication_key | The SIP password for the device. regservers | an array with the available registration servers and ports, this is required for your configuration.
+aor | The identifier of device and The domain. authentication_key | The SIP password for the device.
+For security reasons we use gpg for encryption.
+You will recieve this parameter encrypted in Base 64 using gpg.
+With the Public Key you previously sent to us. regservers | an array with the available registration servers and ports, this is required for your configuration.

+Refer to this documentation in order to generate the key here:

+<a href='https://help.github.com/articles/generating-a-new-gpg-key/'>Documentation for gpg</a>

+<aside class="warning">Send us the public key indicated in step 13 of the <code>gpg</code> documentation found above.
+For this operation.</aside>